levitte/openssl-web/docs/OpenSSL300Design.md

-The application can optionally supply a single callback function that can be used to process values received from the fips module.
+The application can optionally supply a single callback function that can be used to process values received from the FIPS module.
 (Multiple callbacks could be registered if this is required).

 The optional application callback would be of the form: